MicrosoftDocs/microsoft-365-docs/microsoft-365/enterprise/office-365-network-mac-perf-onboarding-tool.md

 #### Download speed

 We measure the download speed for a 15Mb file from the SharePoint service front door.
-The result is shown in megabytes per second to indicate what size file in megabytes can be downloaded from SharePoint or OneDrive in one second.
+The result is shown in megabytes per second to indicate what size file in megabytes can be downloaded from SharePoint or OneDrive in **one second**.
 The number should be similar to one tenth of the minimum circuit bandwidth in megabits per second.
 For example if you have a 100mbps internet connection, you may expect 10 megabytes per second (10MBps).

 #### Buffer bloat